Influencer Management Contract (Do You Pay Them HUGE Money?)

 What is a social media influencer management contract?
 As an influencer begins to grow, at some point, they will likely want to bring in a manager, agent, or marketing agency, all kinds of the same thing.
 Essentially, it’s somebody who’s going to go out and try to find your sponsorships so that you can get paid for your cloud.
 Now, you will absolutely want/need to sign a social media influencer management contract that will outline the responsibilities between the parties.
 For example, you want to know how long does the contract last, what’s the terms of the agreement, and how can the contract be terminated.
 So, do you have to give notice?
 Is it a fixed term?

-Influencer Management Contract Terms
+Social Media Influencer Contract Terms

 Does it renew automatically at the end of the initial term?
 How to terminate the contract is certainly important.
 Obviously, what the manager/agent is going to do for you?
 Are they going to go out and reach for every type of marketing opportunity for you?
-Is it an exclusive management contract, meaning, you must use them, and you can’t use anyone else?
+Is it an exclusive management contract, meaning you must use them and can’t use anyone else?
 Who are you going to communicate with?
 How much are you going to pay them?

 What the expectations are of the influencer as well.

-How often do you have to check in with your manager?
+Things such as, how often do you have to check in with your manager?
 Is there a software program that needs to be used to track the contacts with anyone else?
-If you go out and find a deal on your own outside of your manager, do you still have to bring it back to that manager so they can negotiate the deal?
-Do they get a percentage of deals that you consummate that have nothing to do with the manager?
+If you go out and find a deal outside your manager, do you still have to bring it back to that manager so they can negotiate the deal?
+Do they get a percentage of campaign deals you consummate that have nothing to do with the manager?

 - Can an Influencer Break Their Management Contract?